HackerTMJ/aquamind/docs/context.md

 - Social media presence and content marketing
 - Partnerships with aquarium stores and veterinarians
 - Open-source contributions and transparency
+- Multi-language community management and support
+- Region-specific marketing for English and Chinese speaking markets

 ---